 Ok, that’s it.
 Easy right?
 I have kept this post focused on explaining how the mechanics of periodic effects work.
-There are other posts I have made where I discuss periodic effects further.
-I explore some of Blizzard’s choices in implementing periodic effects and rant about things that aren’t consistent or don’t make sense.
-I also have an article where I talk about maintaining periodic effects and specs that require you to cycle targets for optimal play – too many specs in my opinion.
+In other posts, I may discuss periodic effects further and explore some of Blizzard’s choices in implementing periodic effects (rant about things that aren’t consistent or don’t make sense).

 Appendix: How Many Different Ways…